injekt666/RTK/README.md

 # Get-PuttyKeys.ps1
 Dumps saved Putty Sessions/Keys/Passwords

+# Invoke-DefenderTools.ps1
+Several functions to interact with Windows Defender for post-exploitation.

 # Invoke-Execute.ps1
 Execute payloads on a target system using a number of different techniques.
 Each technique includes a Mitre ATT&CK Reference.